128technology/docs/docs/config_transport_encryption.md

 - `show sessions` displays the field “Payload Encrypted” to indicate if the session is being encrypted.
 - `show session by-id` includes the field “Payload Encryption” to show the encryption status of the session.
-- `show peers` shows the encryption status of peers.
+- `show peers detail` shows the peers configuration.